M6(GPT)3: Generating Multitrack Modifiable Multi-Minute MIDI Music from Text using Genetic algorithms, Probabilistic methods and GPT Models in any Progression and Time Signature: Chord generator

 \section{Chord generator}

-Chord progressions are the foundation of the composition, defined for each section based on the language model's responses.
-The chord track is generated in one of three modes.
-In \emph{Continuous} mode, the chord notes are sustained throughout, creating a seamless background.
-In \emph{Repeated} mode, the notes are played together with lengths and rests determined by the arousal parameter, with up to 40\% repetitions randomly omitted.
-In \emph{Arpeggio} mode, the notes are played sequentially up and down the scale, with durations ranging from a sixteenth to a half note depending on arousal.
+Chord progressions form the composition's foundation, defined per section by the language model.
+The chord track is generated in one of three modes: Continuous (sustained chords), Repeated (notes played with arousal-dependent lengths, omitting up to 40\% of repetitions), or Arpeggio (notes played sequentially with durations from a sixteenth to a half note based on arousal).